-Communities - service specific reserves primarily relating to Public Health and Heritage
+Communities - service specific reserves primarily relating to Public Health and Heritage predominantly relating to the self-funding Education Kingston.

 Corporate & Commercial - residual reserve relating to a corporate project, the balance of which has now been transferred into the Strategic Investment Reserve.